EliasDFranco/EliasDFranco/README.md

 <h2 align="center">¡Hi!
 I'm Elias Franco Duarte.</h2>

 <h4 align="center">
-I am a passionate software developer with a special interest in Python and web development.
+I am a passionate software developer with a special interest in Python and mobile app develoment.
 I'm always looking for new ways to learn and improve my skills, creating projects that solve problems or simplify everyday tasks.
 </h4>